ginnyintifa/PTMtopographer/README.md

-#PTMtopographer user manual
+# PTMtopographer user manual

-Ginny ginnyli056@gmail.com/A0123847@u.nus.edu
+Ginny ginnyli056@gmail.com / A0123847@u.nus.edu

 This manual explains the workflow to run PTMtopographer, with an example of ubiquitination analysis(two-fold cross validation) on a set of target proteins.
 In this tutorial, we will use the Ubi_K-peptides from the PhosphoSitePlus database to train a random forest classifier, and compute prediction scores (the probability of having a Ubi_K) for candidate windows and decoy windows.
 The tutorial generates site-level annotation as well as protein-level annotation output.